doug/tailbone/README.md

 });
 ```

-### geoip:
+## geoip

         GET /api/geoip

 Get the nearest geoip look up to the users ip address as well as return their remote address.

-### pathrewrite
+## pathrewrite

 This module makes all paths be returned as app/index.html.
 Useful when creating an html5 history mode application, that does routing in javascript.

-### proxy
+## proxy

         GET /api/proxy?url=http://www.google.com